Pebble (watch): Hardware

 Pebble's second generation comes with various improvements over its predecessors, such as a 64-colour e-paper display with Gorilla Glass a thinner and more ergonomic chassis, plastic casing and a microphone.
 The Pebble Time retains the seven-day battery life and water resistance found on the previous two Pebble watches.
 It has a 150mAh battery.

 Alongside the Pebble Time Steel, Pebble announced its open hardware platform called "Smartstraps".
 This lets developers develop new third-party straps that connects to a special port at the back of the watch and can add new features like GPS, heart rate monitors, extended battery life and other things to the watch.
 This new platform prevents smartwatch bloat and making the watch bulky like most of its competitors' smartwatches.

 Software

-The Pebble Time also included a new interface designed around a timeline, which is similar to what is found in Google Now on Android Wear.
+The Pebble Time also included a new interface designed around a timeline, which is similar to what was found in Google Now on Android Wear.
 In December 2015, all remaining Pebbles got a firmware update, enabling support for the timeline and removing the maximum of 8 apps-restriction, letting additional apps load directly from the connected phone.
 It is backwards compatible with all previous apps and watch faces.

 Third parties have created apps for Pebble Time, such as contactless payment (tap to pay).